-Brompton Oil Split Corp. is a mutual fund corporation incorporated under the laws of the Province of Ontario on December 30, 2014 with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario, M5J 2T3.
-The Company was formed pursuant to Articles of Incorporation.
+The Company is a mutual fund corporation incorporated under the laws of the Province of Ontario on December 30, 2014 with a registered office located at Suite 2930, Bay Wellington Tower, Brookfield Place, 181 Bay Street, Toronto, Ontario, M5J 2T3.
+The Company was formed pursuant to articles of incorporation.
+The Company is governed by the articles of incorporation and by-laws of the Company.

 Prior to closing the Company's initial public offering, the Company amended its articles to create the Class A Shares and the Preferred Shares.
-The Company is governed by the Articles of Amalgamation and By-laws of the Company.